utkarshyashvardhan11/a-star-search/README.md

 # A-star Search
-MATLAB implementation for A star search algorithm
+MATLAB implementation for A* Search algorithm